astropy/astropy/docs/index.rst

 ************

-If you want to get help or discuss issues with other Astropy users, you can sign up for the `astropy mailing list`_.
+If you want to get help or discuss issues with other Astropy users, you can sign up for the `Astropy mailing list`_.
 Alternatively, the `astropy-dev mailing list`_ is where you should go to discuss more technical aspects of Astropy with the developers.
 You can also email the astropy developers privately at `feedback@astropy.org`_...but remember that questions you ask